 Conceal.
 When attempting to hide, make an agility (stealth) check.
 Your dice score is contested by an insight (perception) check from any combatant that is actively searching for signs of your character.
 You can’t hide from a combatant that can already see you, and if you make noise while hiding, you are exposed.
 During combat, combatants are alert and have a readied defense, so if you come out of hiding or approach a combatant, they will normally spot you.
 However, there are some circumstances where the ARC might allow you to stay hidden as you approach a distracted combatant.
 This allows you to gain a combat modifier, giving you bonuses to your rolls.

 Awareness.
 Awareness is the keen sense and intuition you gain from your mental training and perception.
-To reflect awareness, add your insight modifier to strike rolls when making any type of attack, such as physical, energy, ballistic and magical (See Attacking & Conditions)
+You can use awareness to tell when a target is lying (bluff) or attempt to see past verbal threats and body language (intimidate).
+Additionally, you add your insight modifier to strike rolls when making any type of attack, such as physical, energy, ballistic and magical.
+(See Attacking & Conditions)

 Other Insight Checks.
 The following is a small list of other tasks that an ARC might require an Insight check for: